-This principle directs that all assets will be reported at the actual cost of acquisition and not at its current market value.
+This principle directs that all assets will be reported at the actual cost of acquisition and not at their current market value.
 There is an exception to this rule for highly marketable securities.
 They are valued at their fair market value.
 Intangible assets with impairments are also shown at their appropriate market values.
 Thus, this principle ensures a reasonable value/cost of the assets reported.

-This principle directs that income earned during an accounting period is compared with corresponding expenditure.
+The matching principle directs that income earned during an accounting period is compared with corresponding expenditure.
 Similarly, all the costs related to the sale or revenue reported in a particular period be taken into account in that period only.

 Full Disclosure Principle

-This principle states that an entity’s books of accounts should fully disclose all the relevant information to its users.
+The full disclosure principle states that an entity’s books of accounts should fully disclose all the relevant information to its users.
 Also, there should be no deliberate concealment of information.
 The idea and objective are that concerned people should be able to make proper and well-informed decisions based on the reports.

 There are five types of accounts category in this system:

 Assets are tangible and intangible items that a business entity owns.
-Tangible or Physical assets are those which can be touched or felt like land, machinery, building, etc. Intangible assets are goodwill, patents, and trademarks, which are abstract ones.
+Tangible or physical assets are those which can be touched or felt, like land, machinery, building, etc. Intangible assets are goodwill, patents, and trademarks, which are abstract ones.

 Liabilities are whatever the entity owes to outsiders.
 So, it includes loans, the amount payable to creditors, etc.

-Owner’s equity = Assets – Liabilities
+|Owner’s Equity = Assets – Liabilities|

 Journal and Ledger in Accounting